 Groups and schools can also e-mail or fax the order forms to us.

 Orders can be placed in advance of the requested testing date.
 It is recommended to place the order at least 1-3 weeks before the desired testing date to allow time for processing and mail delivery.
 Billing information is processed immediately and reserves your testing date.

-For online and phone orders we accept Visa, MasterCard, and Discover.
-For orders that are mailed, we accept Visa, MasterCard, Discover, Check, or Money Order.
+For online and phone orders we accept Visa, MasterCard, American Express, and Discover.
+For orders that are mailed, we accept Visa, MasterCard, Discover, American Express, Check, or Money Order.
 If you wish to pay with a check, we request that the order be mailed to us, or that arrangements are made with our office.
 Processing will not begin until the payment is received.

 For test orders, arrival time will depend on the desired testing date and location.
 For orders with scheduled testing dates, the order is sent 7 days in advance and typically arrives in 2-4 mailing days.
 If the order is requested As Soon As Available, the order is shipped in 1-2 business days and should arrive in 2-4 mailing days.
 Orders are sent via the U.S. Postal Service First Class, Media, or Priority mail service.
 All non-test items such as the Non-Testing Assessment and test preparation work booklets are mailed within 1-2 business days and are sent First Class or Media Mail.
 Delivery can take up to 7-10 days depending on location.
 If you have questions about expedited shipping, please contact our office.